AnnieCannons/sql-cheatsheet-template/README.md

 ### 3. Edit the SQL-cheatsheet.md file in your `new-feature` branch

-1. You have been assigned a PostgreSQL data type in the SQL-cheatsheet.md file.
+1. You have been assigned a PostgreSQL clause in the SQL-cheatsheet.md file.
 This file is written in Markdown, which is a markup language used to create formatted text.
-Write a description and provide 2-3 example values of the PostgreSQL data type that you've been assigned.
-[Reference this Postgresql Data Types article](https://www.geeksforgeeks.org/postgresql-data-types/) to help you write your description and example values.
+Write a description of what the SQL clause does, and provide example SQL code demonstrating how you'd use this clause.

-1. Once you have completed your new feature locally, commit your changes and push to your branch.
+2. Once you have completed your new feature locally, commit your changes and push to your branch.

     ```bash
     git add .